- 2 Bedrooms

 - Condo

-This cavernous two-bedroom resort suite measures roughly 912 square feet.
+This roomy two-bedroom resort suite measures roughly 912 square feet.
 You will appreciate a king bed in the master bedroom, two full beds in the guest bedroom and one queen sleeper couch in the living room.
 Include a full kitchen, two bathrooms, washer/dryer and a gorgeous view on the balcony.
 Private sleeping area sleeps four to six.
 Great Location

 About the Area